alanng10/class-lang/Docue/Article/Single/a.md

 Single lang elements has same syntax as Class Lang lang elements.

 Single has Sand inner processing element.
+Single has no ref call.
+Single has virtual comp, same as Class Lang.

 Single module source has port.
 The port is same as in Class Lang module source port.